-If a dog bites you in New York, state law entitles you to pursue compensation against the offending dog’s owner.
-Though you may be unable to fathom filing a claim against a person because of his or her pet’s behavior, the fact of the matter is that dog bites can be serious.
+If a dog bites you in New Jersey, state law entitles you to pursue compensation against the offending dog’s owner.
+Though you may be unable to fathom filing a dog bite claim against a person because of his or her pet’s behavior, the fact of the matter is that dog bites can be serious.
 If not treated right away, or if the attacking dog was sick, a dog bite can lead to infection and eventually death.
 Dog bites can damage soft tissue, cause nerve damage, result in broken bones, lead to scarring, and more.
 Aside from the injuries themselves, dog bites can result in extensive medical bills, lost wages and emotional damages.
 The bottom line is that dog bites have the potential to upend your life.
-If an attack has had several adverse consequences on your life, consult with a dog bite attorney to gain a better understanding of your rights under the law.
+If an attack has had several adverse consequences on your life, consult with a New Jersey dog bite attorney to gain a better understanding of your rights under the law.
 A personal injury lawyer can also help you explore your options for recovery and inform you of what you need to do to secure the maximum amount of compensation.

 Dog Bite Statistics

 Dog bites are much more common than most people think.
 According to the data, 4.5 million Americans are the victims of dog attacks each year.
-Approximately half of those victims are children.
+Approximately half of dog bite victims are children.
 Nearly 6,000 victims are postal workers, with three New York City locations — two neighborhoods and one borough — being among the top hot spots for attacks on postal workers and delivery people.
 Each year, approximately 4,000 dogs attack in New York City alone.

 Dog Bite Laws

 Following a dog attack, state laws inform your ability to recover compensation and what type of damages you may receive.
-For instance, in states that abide by a “strict liability” rule, you would be able to recover compensation for a dog bite regardless of whether the owner was negligent of the dog’s “dangerous animal” status.
+For instance, in states that abide by a “strict liability” rule, you would be able to recover compensation for a dog bite incident regardless of whether the owner was negligent of the dog’s “dangerous animal” status.
 In states with one-bite laws, however, you would only be able to recover compensation if the offending dog has a history of aggression and a known history of acting on dangerous or vicious propensities.
 New York is unique in that it takes a mixed stance.

 Strict Liability vs. Negligence in Dog Bite Cases